Browse Our FAQs

 - Is a reliable blueprint for a successful resume.

 After choosing the best resume template for your needs, then it’s time to write your resume.
-Resume Now’s Resume Builder helps you do this section by section quickly and easily.
+Resume Now’s Resume Generator helps you do this section by section quickly and easily.
 Just click “Create a new resume,” and we will walk you through the steps to fill out each section.
 We’ll even provide relevant keywords and give you tips throughout the process.
 You’ll have the chance to save your progress along the way and edit your work before you save and download your final resume.

 An applicant tracking system (ATS) is a software program that recruiters and hiring managers use to scan resumes and cover letters for relevance to job openings.
 They look for keywords and phrases that match the job description and rank candidates based on how much their resumes and cover letters meet the employer’s requirements for the position.